 I did not read much this past week.
 I am lucky that I kept up with the newspapers I like to read.
 Several months ago, I recorded the mini series "WACO" and finally watched part of it.
 Although I remember when this happened, this provides much more detail.
 It is based on two or three books.
 This is the time of year that I record all sorts of different shows or lots of movies (free weekend of premium channels).
 I figure I can always delete what does not hold my attention.

 I am going to leave it here for today.
-Time for a second cup of coffee and some breakfast.
+I'm putting together steak, peppers and onions for dinner today and I need to finish chopping/marinating.
 I hope you have a good week.
 Take care.
 Chat soon.
 Marie

 “There is no royal road to anything.
 One thing at a time, all things in succession.
 That which grows fast, withers as rapidly.
 That which grows slowly, endures.”– Josiah Gilbert Holland

 "My father gave me the greatest gift anyone could give another person: He believed in me." - Jim Valvano

 “A good father is one of the most unsung, unpraised, unnoticed, and yet one of the most valuable assets in our society.” — Billy Graham